concordion/concordion-website/_includes/instrumenting.md

 One of the great things about Concordion is that when you're writing the specifications you do not have to worry about how you're going to instrument it.
 You can just concentrate on making the document as readable as possible.

 Most English sentences can be instrumented.
 If you can't work out how to instrument it then you can always tweak the wording, but in general this should not be necessary.
-The execute command provides flexibility.

-{% if md %}
-The execute command provides flexibility - however, you will need to embed HTML in your Markdown specification to achieve this, so will need to weigh that up against changing the wording.
+The execute command provides flexibility {% if md %} - however, you will need to embed HTML in your Markdown specification to achieve this, so will need to weigh that up against changing the wording{% endif %}.
-{% endif %}

 For example, say we have the specification: